AUTOMATIC1111/stable-diffusion-webui/README.md

 ## This repo is for development, there may be bugs and new features

+### :warning: temporary notice: e71d82e fixed optimized support and also requires the changes in the main repo. e71d82e is synced to main repo too so just pull from main repo :warning:

 ### Questions about **_[Upscalers](https://github.com/hlky/stable-diffusion-webui/wiki/Upscalers)_**?
 ### Questions about **_[Optimized mode](https://github.com/hlky/stable-diffusion-webui/wiki/Optimized-mode)_**?

 ## More documentation about features, troubleshooting, common issues very soon
 ### Want to help with documentation?
 Documented something?
 Use [Discussions](https://github.com/hlky/stable-diffusion-webui/discussions)